Think you may have COVID-19?

 Find out where you can get tested

 Need a vaccine or booster?

-As part of nursing, we are dedicated to training Cleveland Clinic employees, instructors and members of our community to save lives during our NRP, BLS/CPR, ACLS and PALS courses.
+As part of Cleveland Clinic's Stanley Shalom Zielony Institute for Nursing, we are dedicated to training Cleveland Clinic employees, instructors and members of our community to save lives during our NRP, BLS/CPR, ACLS and PALS courses.